Skip to Content

 Disney’s Contemporary Resort

-Restaurants include Chef Mickey (featuring your favorite characters), the California Grill, the Wave…of American Flavors, and the Contempo Cafe.
+Restaurants include Chef Mickey (featuring your favorite characters), the California Grill, Steakhouse 71, and the Contempo Cafe.
 There is also an arcade, boat rentals, tennis, volleyball, basketball, and pools.

 When choosing your room, you’ll have the option to pick one in the main tower, the adjacent Garden Wing, or Bay Lake Tower, which offers Disney Vacation Club suites.
 I prefer the main tower rooms, although they are typically a bit more expensive than the Garden Wing.